plone/documentation/docs/backend/portal-actions.md

 ## Adding or editing portal actions

-To add or edit portal actions, you can use the "Portal Actions" control panel.
+To add or edit portal actions, you can use the Portal Actions control panel.
-To access this, log in to your Plone site as a user with the appropriate permissions, and then go to the "Site Setup" page.
+To access this, log in to your Plone site as a user with the appropriate permissions, and then go to the {guilabel}`Site Setup` page.
-From there, click on the "Portal Actions" link in the "Plone Configuration" section.
+From there, click on the {guilabel}`Portal Actions` link in the {guilabel}`Plone Configuration` section.

 Once you are on the "Actions" control panel, you will see a list of all the existing portal actions for your site.
-To add a new action, click on the "Add new action" button at the top of the page.
+To add a new action, click on the {guilabel}`Add new action` button at the top of the page.
 This will open a form where you can enter the details for your new action, such as the action name, URL, and any additional parameters.

 To edit an existing action, click on the action name in the list to open the action's details page.
 From there, you can edit the action's properties, such as the name, URL, and parameters.

 It's important to note that the ability to add or edit portal actions is only available to users with the appropriate permissions.
-If you do not have the necessary permissions, you will not be able to access the "Portal Actions" control panel.
+If you do not have the necessary permissions, you will not be able to access the Portal Actions control panel.

 ## Exporting or importing portal actions